-The EnergyGuide label, managed by the Federal Trade Commission (FTC), is a required label which estimates the actual energy consumption that an appliance will use and provides some information about whether that use is above or below the average for that type of product.
+The EnergyGuide label, managed by the Federal Trade Commission (FTC), is a required label which estimates the annual energy consumption for an appliance and provides some information about whether that use is above or below the average for that type of product.
 The dollar amount at the bottom of the EnergyGuide is the estimated yearly operating cost based on the national average cost of electricity.

 The ENERGY STAR label is the government's symbol for energy efficiency.
 It helps consumers easily recognize highly efficient products, homes, and buildings that save energy and money, and help protect the environment.
 The ENERGY STAR logo is often incorporated into the EnergyGuide label for certified products.